 Points: 1000

 Blue team participants should use the Security Documentation section as an opportunity to highlight unique approaches to securing their infrastructure.
 Teams must utilize the template provided (2024 CyberForce Competition Security Documentation Template) and not insert any university, personal, or other identifiable information other than your team number.
 Examples have also been provided for network diagrams (2024- SecDoc-Network-Diagram-Examples).
 Security documentation must be submitted on or before Monday, November 4, 2024, at 8AM PT on the scoreboard as a PDF.
 Late submissions will be accepted until Wednesday, November 6, 2024, at 8AM PT to the Scoreboard.
 Late submissions will lose 25% of the earned score.
 Please note that Blue teams are playing out a scenario and, like the real world, presentation and professionalism will play a factor in final scores.

+A brief note to all participants, the security documentation should encompass ALL the infrastructure which includes the assume breach VMs.
+You may scan the VMs (which we suggest utilizing the inherent scanning tool on the assume breach boxes), but it is your responsibility to ensure you do not alter, change, or otherwise remove anything that is in those machines as it may cost you points.
+Your role in this section is to identify the vulnerabilities only in the Assume Breach VMs and identify and remediate in the Traditional VMs.

 Anomaly Scoring